-Mandatory second opinion to reduce rates of unnecessary caesarean sections in Latin America: A cluster randomised controlled trial
+Mandatory second opinion to reduce rates of unnecessary caesarean sections in Latin America: A cluster randomised controlled trial (HTML)

 Althabe,Fernando; Belizan,Jose M.; Villar,Jose; Alexander,Sophie; Bergel,Eduardo; Ramos,Silvina; Romero,Mariana; Donner,Allan; Lindmark,Gunilla; Langer,Ana; Farnot,Ubaldo; Cecatti,Jose G.; Carroli,Guillermo; Kestler,Edgar; for the Latin American Caesarean Section Study Group